 Use minoxidil with oral finasteride.
 Minoxidil works well on its own, but research shows it’s even more effective when used with finasteride.
 This prescription hair loss medication prevents your body from producing DHT (dihydrotestosterone), a male hormone known to cause genetic hair loss.
 We offer minoxidil and oral finasteride together in our Hair Power Pack.

-Eat a hair-friendly diet.
-Though your diet won’t prevent hair loss, the foods you eat and your intake of essential vitamins, minerals, and other nutrients can have a visible impact on your overall hair condition.
-See our guide to the best foods for hair growth for tips.
+Adopt a diet that promotes hair health.
+Though your diet won’t prevent hair loss, the foods you eat and your intake of essential vitamins, minerals, and other nutrients can have a visible effect on your overall hair condition.
+See our guide to the best foods for hair growth for guidance.

 When it comes to treating hair loss and promoting hair density, patience is a major virtue.
 Once you start using minoxidil, focus on applying it twice a day — not on checking your mirror every few hours for new hairs.

-Minoxidil doesn’t work overnight, but it does work.
-How long does minoxidil take to work, then?
-On average, research suggests it takes around four months for new hair to appear, with more significant results after one year of continuous use.
+Minoxidil doesn’t work overnight, but it does work for many people.
+On average, research suggests it takes around four months for new hair to appear, with more significant results after one year of continuous minoxidil use.

 Your hair might look worse before it gets better.
 It’s common to notice more shedding before your hair gets thicker.
 Hold steady and keep using minoxidil — after a few months, your hair should look fuller.

 Using finasteride can improve your results.
 Finasteride and minoxidil work great as a team for treating hair loss.
-Try adding oral finasteride to your hair loss prevention routine, or use a topical medication that combines both ingredients.
+Try adding oral finasteride to your hair loss prevention routine, or use a topical medication that combines both minoxidil and finasteride.

 You’ll see the best results after a year.
 You’ll likely notice a small increase in hair growth that eventually turns into a thicker crown, a stronger hairline, or a fuller head of hair over the course of the next year.